 Celebrate the centennial of the Upper Mississippi River National Wildlife and Fish Refuge with a 50-minute stage production of A Visit from Will Dilg followed by discussion and audience Q&A.

-The screening is a partnership with the Aldo Leopold Celebration.
-Learn more about the film here.
+The performance is a partnership with the Aldo Leopold Celebration.
+Learn more here.

 Peter Feigl, Holocaust Survivor